9 Unique Nebraska Ice Cream Shops You’ll Want To Seek Out

 Location: 5001 Underwood Ave., Omaha

-Located in the Dundee neighborhood, e-Creamery’s lone ice cream parlor offers handmade ice cream and gelato.
+Located in the Dundee neighborhood, e-Creamery’s ice cream parlor offers handmade ice cream and gelato.
 Created as an online delivery service, e-Creamery creates unique flavors that they believe fits its name, such as special flavors for Warren Buffett, each College World Series team, and other special events or people.
 You can even create your own flavor and give it a name.

 The fun part of visiting the ice cream parlor is ordering a cone or cup and walking along Dundee’s classic neighborhood, taking in the sights, such as the large KFAB radio sign or the marker commemorating the time a Japanese bomb landed in Dundee during World War II.